useidel/unifi-packaging/README.md

 ---

 The shell scripts and *.github/workflows/rpmbuild_copr_obs_debbuild_obs.yml* are used for [Github Actions](https://github.com/features/actions) based workflows for automated package creation using [Copr](https://copr.fedorainfracloud.org/coprs/useidel/unifi/) and [Open Build Service](https://build.opensuse.org/package/show/home:useidel/unifictrl), respectively.
+Ideally only the *SPEC file* and *DEB compat file* needs to be updated and the corresponding git push will trigger the automation.